Cull Groups Online

 - is the content mostly real or mostly fake?

 - is the group cashing in on a name brand that isn’t theirs?
-Look for signs the group is a “fan group” or otherwise not official. (example in image.)
+Look for signs the group is a “fan group” or otherwise not official. e.g. There are dozens of “David Attenborough” groups that aren’t.

 For the most restrictive approach, refuse to follow/join any group you can’t positively trace to real humans.
 Be particularly suspicious of groups that are recent and grew quickly.
 It takes time to build real accounts.
 Having ten thousand of your closest bot friends boost you definitely helps.